 Bid tabs are considered confidential until a job is awarded and then become public information.
 After award, a copy is sent to each bidder on the project.
 Anyone may view a copy in the C&S office at no cost.
-Anyone can purchase a copy for a $10 administrative charge plus 20¢ per page.
-Bid Tabs are not posted on the ADOT website.
+Anyone can purchase a copy for $10 administrative charge plus 20 cents per page.
+Contract & Specifications post Bid Tabs on their website for 3 months.

 On the Outside Rented Equipment worksheet, you will enter 1 in the Quantity and the invoice amount in the Invoice Rate.
 On the next line, enter the number of the hours the equipment was used in the Quantity field and the Hourly Operating Cost in the HOC field.